Find a Pest Control Professional

 Treatment and Prevention of Powassan Virus

-There is no specific treatment, but people with severe Powassan virus illnesses often need to be hospitalized to receive respiratory support, intravenous fluids, or medications to reduce swelling in the brain.
+There is no specific treatment, but people with severe cases of Powassan virus often need to be hospitalized to receive respiratory support, intravenous fluids, or medications to reduce swelling in the brain.

 Remember to check family pets for ticks to help prevent ticks from entering the home.
 Environmental controls to reduce human contact with small and medium-sized mammals should reduce risk for exposure to Powassan virus-infected ticks.
 Persons should keep areas adjacent to their home clear of brush, weeds, trash, and other elements that could support small and medium-sized mammals.
 When removing rodent nests, avoid direct contact with nesting materials and use sealed plastic bags for disposal and to prevent direct contact with ticks.
 To further limit your risk, consider contacting a pest control professional to address removing rodent and other mammals from your property.